Grothendieck-Serre in the quasi-split unramified case: The Grothendieck--Serre conjecture

+in such a way that a given small closed subscheme $Y \subset \Spec(R)$ spreads out to be \emph{finite} over $S$, see \Cref{cor:main-structural} for a precise statement.
+This structural result may be viewed as a version of the Noether normalization in mixed characteristic and is reminiscent of presentation lemmas of Quillen and Gabber from \cite{Qui73}*{Lemma~5.12} and \cite{Gab94b}*{Lemma~3.1}.

+For us, $Y$ is such that a generically trivial $G$-torsor $E$ that we wish to trivialize reduces to a $B$-torsor over $\Spec(R) \setminus Y$ for a Borel $B \subset G$.
+The valuative criterion of properness applied to $E/B$ allows us to make this $Y$ be of codimension $\ge 2$ in $\Spec(R)$, and this codimension requirement appears difficult to relax while arguing our mixed characteristic ``Noether normalization.''
+In equal characteristic, $Y$ being of codimension $\ge 1$ suffices and is immediate to arrange from the generic triviality of $E$ without using any Borel, and this distinction is one of the main sources of complications in comparison to works of Panin and Fedorov.
+Although in mixed characteristic virtually every step seems to require either new ideas or new techniques, the works of Panin and Fedorov in equicharacteristic have provided us with invaluable guidance for what the structure of the overall argument might be. \end{pp-tweak}

+\begin{pp-tweak}[The stages of the proof of \Cref{thm:main-ann}] In \Cref{thm:main-ann}, the key assertion is the triviality of every generically trivial $G$-torsor $E$.
+For this, our argument proceeds as follows. \benuma \m In \S\ref{appendix}, we follow a suggestion by one of the referees and present a quick reduction of the quasi-split case of the Grothendieck--Serre conjecture to the setting when our quasi-split $G$ is also semisimple and simply connected.
+This additional assumption simplifies the steps \ref{O-3} and \ref{O-5} below, but it could also be avoided at the cost of more refined techniques in these steps.
+Upon insistence of a referee, however, we take full advantage of this simplification.

-\bpp[The stages of the proof of \Cref{thm:main-ann}] Roughly, our main argument proceeds as follows. \benuma \m In \S\ref{sec:fibrations}, we use Bertini theorems and weighted blowups to establish a Cohen--Macaulay version of ``good neighborhoods'' in the context of semilocal Dedekind bases $\cO$, see \Cref{prop:good-neighborhood}, whose statement includes multiple finer aspects relevant for us.
-We do not separate into cases according to whether the residue fields of $\cO$ are all infinite or not, but finite residue fields lead to complications that concern Bertini theorems, as do imperfect residue fields because of inseparable extensions.
-We resolve these complications with Gabber's approach \cite{Gab01} to Bertini theorems in positive characteristic.
-For our purposes, \emph{op.~cit.}~seems more convenient than the generally finer approach of Poonen \cite{Poo04} because it can guarantee that a suitable hypersurface exists for every large enough degree divisible by the characteristic, which helps in making sure that this degree is uniform across all the residue fields of $\cO$.
+\m In \S\ref{sec:fibrations}, we use the Bertini theorem and some version of the Gabber--Gros--Suwa presentation theorem in the context of semilocal Dedekind bases $\cO$ to build the aforementioned fibration $U \ra S$ starting from a projective, flat compactification of $R$ over $\cO$, see \Cref{var:Dedekind}.
+We do not separate into cases according to whether the residue fields of $\cO$ are all infinite or not, but finite residue fields lead to complications that concern Bertini theorems (as do imperfect residue fields: in the case of perfect residue fields, we could replace our version of the Gabber--Gros--Suwa presentation theorem with ideas from Artin's technique of ``good neighborhoods'' from \cite{SGA4III}*{Expos\'{e}~XI}\footnote{See the previous arXiv versions of this article for detailed arguments along such lines.}).
+We resolve these complications with Gabber's approach \cite{Gab01} to Bertini theorems in positive characteristic. \emph{Op.~cit.}~is more convenient for us than the generally finer approach of Poonen \cite{Poo04} because it can guarantee that a suitable hypersurface exists for every large enough degree divisible by the characteristic, which helps in making sure that this degree is uniform across all the residue fields of $\cO$ at maximal ideals.